 - Root rot will quickly set in if conditions are too moist.

 - Overwatered rosemary is susceptible to fungal diseases.

 Sometimes, a rosemary plant can’t be saved, depending on how long it is left in soggy soil.
 Rosemary may also develop fungal diseases, such as powdery mildew, if excess water is present.
 In many instances, root rot will occur before there are overt signs of overwatering.
 This is why you should err on the side of caution and provide less water if you are in doubt.

 How Do You Know If Rosemary Needs Water?

 Testing the soil is the only foolproof way to determine if rosemary needs water.
 This is because signs of overwatering can look very much like signs that the plant is in need of water.
 Leaves may look dry and yellow, which may tempt you to provide water.
 However, these are usually signs of too much moisture.
 If the top 1–2 inches (2.5–5 cm) of soil are dry when you poke your finger into the earth, your plant needs water.

 - Poke your finger into the soil—if the top 1–2 inches (2.5–5 cm) feel dry, your rosemary needs water.

 - Dry, yellow leaves do not indicate water is needed.

 - Follow the 7–14 day rule and keep an eye on rainfall to avoid overwatering

 If rosemary is deprived of water for long periods of time, it is more likely to wilt than to develop discoloration.
+Excessive heat from too much sun can also cause problems for rosemary.
 This is why watering is somewhat of an art form with this plant.
 For the best results, feel the soil.
 In addition, watch the forecast for incoming rainfall to determine whether or not to water your rosemary.
 If rain is coming in the next few days, it’s better to wait and let mother nature water your plants.
 This will help prevent overwatering.